efueger/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/Field_types/03_HTMLEditorField.md

 ## Image and media insertion

-The [api:HtmlEditorField] API also handles inserting images and media files into the managed HTML content.
+The [api:SilverStripe\Forms\HtmlEditorField] API also handles inserting images and media files into the managed HTML content.
 It can be used both for referencing files on the webserver filesystem (through the [api:File] and [api:Image] APIs), as well as hotlinking files from the web.